-- 18) The decision maker will comply, and ensure others when allowed to ask questions comply, throughout the hearing with Section XIII(D)(2) (Limitations on Questioning) of these procedures. - 19) Caltech cannot compel either party, or any witness, to meet with the decision maker at the hearing.
-However, if a party or witness does not attend the hearing or, when required, refuses to submit to direct cross-examination at the hearing, the decision maker will not rely on any statement of that party or witness in reaching a determination regarding the respondent's responsibility.
-Police reports, medical reports and other documents and records may not be relied upon to the extent they contain statements of a party or witness who has not submitted to cross-examination.
-However, the term "statements" does not include, for example, evidence such as videos or photographs of the underlying incident.
-The decision maker may consider texts or emails that in themselves constitute the alleged sexual harassment.
-The decision maker will decide what evidence may be relied upon with respect to this paragraph (t).
-The decision maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the hearing or refusal to answer direct cross-examination questions.
-This means, for example, that the decision maker may not make any decisions about a party's credibility based on their decision not to participate in a hearing or submit to cross-examination.
+p.
+Caltech cannot compel either party, or any witness, to meet with the decision maker at the hearing.
+However, if a party or witness does not attend the hearing, or refuses to answer relevant questions (as determined by the decision maker) and/or, when required, refuses to submit to direct cross-examination at the hearing, the decision maker will not rely on any statement of that party or witness in reaching a determination regarding the respondent's responsibility.
+The decision maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the hearing or refusal to answer direct cross-examination or other questions.
 The decision maker may re-evaluate the relevance of any question a party or witness refuses to answer after the hearing has concluded.